hugoahus/hugoahus/README.md

 * 🦖 [Dinosaur T-rex game](https://github.com/hugoahus/chipkit_pixel_game): A game developed in C and Assembly by inspiration from Googles offline game.
 * 🕹️ [Blockade game](https://github.com/hugoahus/blockade): The game "Blockade" developed in Haskell.

-### Web Applications
-* 🛒 [Shopping List](https://github.com/hugoahus/shopping_list): A Shopping list creator developed in PHP, HTML, CSS and JavaScript that interacts with an SQLite database.

 ### Machine learning and AI

 * 🧠 [Machine Learning study, Bayesian Approach](https://github.com/hugoahus/ml_bayesian): A machine learning project in Python.

-### Data Analysis

-* 🚔 [Swedish police events](https://github.com/hugoahus/swedish-police-events): An application with up to date detailed information about police events in Sweden, and a large database of prevoius events, developed in Go.

 ### Systems and Networking